Movies based on video games don’t have the best track record, but TV shows based on video games still have a relatively clean slate.

 The Last of Us TV show: release date

-Filming for HBO’s The Last of Us is set to take place from July 2021 through to June 2022 in Calgary, Canada according to Collider.
+Filming for HBO’s The Last of Us is currently taking place in Canada, and is likely to continue for the rest of the year.
 Based on that, expect to be waiting a long time for that first episode to drop.

 The Last of Us will debut on HBO and HBO Max in the US, which makes it a likely candidate for Binge here in Australia.